 If being asked to fill the Administrator name and password, do that and click OK.
 Wait till the process is complete.

 Now, open folder of PPD’s > Content > Resources.

 Locate your current printer you own from the list and right-click on it and select “Move to Trash.”
 Again if prompted to enter Administrator Name and Password, do that and click OK.

 Come back to Desktop and empty the Trash or just delete the printer inside from the Trash.

-Open Apple Menu by clicking on Apple icon on Top-left corner and then select “System Preferences“.
+Open Apple Menu by clicking on the Apple icon on the top-left corner and then select “System Preferences.”